mm80843/T3.5/docs/Benef/PBN__Benef_858.md

 # __Accurate and reliable information dissemination__

-## Name of the Benefit

-Access to up-to-date and reliable scientific findings, aiding in informed decision-making and policy formulation.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved public perception of science and research, increased trust in academic institutions, potential economic benefits from better-informed policies and interventions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_935.md)